piegope/doc/docs/en/rdm/windows/data-sources/manage-cache.md

 Vacuum
 		</td>
 		<td>
 This will run an SQLite command to reduce your cache size.
 The Vacuum should only be used after trying to execute a Repair of your cache.
-If the repair hasn&apos;t solved your issue running a Vacuum will usually solve issues when dealing with a corrupted cache.
+If the repair hasn't solved your issue running a Vacuum will usually solve issues when dealing with a corrupted cache.
 		</td>
 	</tr>
 	<tr>